Revealing economic facts: LLMs know more than they say: Using LLM embeddings to infer statistics

 The cross-validation results show that we can infer statistical variables more accurately from the embeddings than from the text output.
 However, the 5-fold cross-validation setting assumes that 80\% of the values on the variable we are predicting are available to the modeller.
 If LME can reach a high accuracy with only a small number of labelled data points, its relevance for data processing tasks will be much higher.
-To test this we conduct a learning curve and estimate the performance as a function of the number of training samples.
-Figure \ref{fig:learning} compares the text output (red line) against the LME when trained on different numbers of observations in training samples for some variables in the US counties and US firm datasets.
-LME often reaches its maximum performance with only a small number of training samples.
-Dimensionality reduction via PCA only helps the performance on very small sample sizes and when using only two components.
-Figure \ref{fig:learn_scatter} shows the learning curve results for all datasets comparing the text output to baseline LME at a training sample size of 25, 50, and 100 observations.
-With only 50 samples, LME is superior on nearly all of the variables.
+To test this, we conduct a learning curve analysis, estimating model performance as a function of the number of training samples.
+Figure \ref{fig:learning} compares the text output (red line) with LME trained on progressively larger training sets from the US counties and US firms datasets.
+LME's performance often converges with only a small number of training samples.
+Dimensionality reduction using PCA improves performance on some variables for very small sample sizes and when restricted to two components.
+Figure \ref{fig:learn_scatter} summarises the learning-curve results across all datasets, comparing the text output with the baseline LME at training sample sizes of 25, 50, and 100 observations.
+With only 25 samples, LME outperforms the text output for most variables, showing a mean Spearman correlation 5 percentage points higher.